 LLAMA 2 Paper and Model Deep Dive#

-It also has a comes with a paper that provides a great overview, from the model architecture and training, to its performance, to other considerations like safety.
+It also comes with a paper that provides a great overview, from the model architecture and training, to its performance, to other considerations like safety.
 The paper provides an inside view into what it takes to train a model this large in 2023.
 It is a long read though.
-If you’re just interested in prompting the model like other closed models you don’t need to know the details.
-For non researchers I’ve summarized the high level details below.
+If you’re just interested in prompting the model like other closed models, you don’t need to know the details.
+For non-researchers, I’ve summarized the high-level details below.

 See also